 - Behavioral changes (e.g. better fluid management especially at night)

 - Minimally invasive treatments (e.g. Urolift and Rezum)

 - Surgical procedures (e.g. Laser procedures such as Greenlight vaporization, TURP and Aquablation)

 Complications of untreated BPH can include recurrent bladder infections, hematuria (blood in the urine), kidney damage, and kidney or bladder stones.
 If you are experiencing any bothersome symptoms you should discuss this with your urologist who can work with you to devise the best treatment plan to improve your condition.

 There are physicians at Georgia Urology who specialize in all the treatment options available for BPH including the newest therapies.
-Call 678-284-4053 or make an appointment online today and let us get you on the road to improvement!
+Make an appointment online today and let us get you on the road to improvement!